How to deal with dachshund shedding, and make your home clean

 Shedding happens in dachshunds for various reasons, like seasonal changes, natural hair growth cycle, coat type, and genetics.
 As winter turns into warmer months, your dachshund may begin to shed more hair.

-Dachshund shedding is determined by your their genetics, their coat type and their diet.
-Smooth haired dachshund have tendency to shed in low quantities throughout the year, while long haired shedding when seasonal changes happen, and wire haired tend to shed seasonally.
+Dachshund shedding is determined by their genetics, their coat type, and their diet.
+Smooth haired dachshunds tend to shed in lower throughout the year, while long haired shed more when seasonal changes, and wire haired tend to shed seasonally.

 How to manage your dachshund shedding in your home for cleanliness